LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >
 >But at the very least, the lessons learned and subsequent suggested improvements, taken from this API ingestion pipeline, a development that was done early on in the history of the Data Platform while we were still learning, should be made actionable for all future API integrations coupled to data ingestion pipelines.
 >
->Case in point, the following section concerning the implementation of [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) should greatly be simplified, or consigned to an appendix, because code changes should be deemed unnecessary other than in exceptional situations, given that every API resource should already be accounted for within the code; API resources do not require further provisioning when introduced to the pipeline because the code required is already present even though not yet implemented.
+>Case in point, the following section concerning the implementation of [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) should greatly be simplified, or consigned to an appendix, because code changes should be deemed unnecessary other than in exceptional situations, given that every API resource should already be accounted for within the code; API resources should not require further provisioning when introduced to the pipeline because the code required should already present even though not yet implemented via the job resource parameters contained in the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf).
 <!---:::--->

 ### Add the basic data quality tests in of the relevant scripts